EmiOrellana/furniture-designer/README.md

 ## Internationalization

-Spanish and English, switchable live from the flag selector — no reload, design untouched.
+Spanish and English, switchable live from the flag selector, with no reload and the design untouched.
 The choice persists; first visit follows the browser language.
 **Exports speak the active language too** (drawings, BOM PDF, new piece names).
 Adding a language = one more column in